 Whether it's banishing postpartum depression, healing birth trauma, or balancing me time, I'm an expert in postpartum care and can help you, no matter where you live.
-Scroll down for details.
+There is no failure in pregnancy, birth and postpartum.
+I will help you move with grace through potential sadness, grief, fear, and anger to embrace and heal from your experience.
+We'll figure it out.
+Here’s how we can work together:

 I've went through it all personally and professionally, have helped thousands of women through what I call the "Forgotten 4th Trimester".